erikavar/rock-paper-scissors/README.md

 * To make sure variables are global and not local when they need to be accessed across functions
 * Possible to use '+' to concatenate functions (eg anyCase.charAt(0).toUpperCase() + anyCase.toLowerCase().slice(1);)

+# Rock Paper Scissors: Update 11/17/2021

+Developed a UI for the game so that it is playable in the browser without using the console.

+## What I Learned

+* How to use DOM methods (how to target nodes with selectors)
+* How to add effects to buttons using CSS